Our spousal buyout program can help you stay in your home and begin the journey to your independence.

-HAVE QUESTIONS!
-CALL US FOR A FREE CONSULTATION
+HAVE QUESTIONS?
+CALL US TODAY FOR A FREE CONSULTATION

-If you would like to buy out your spouse we do require some documents in order to complete the mortgage approval.
-A list of documents that would be required for review are:
+If you would like to buy out your spouse, we do require some documents in order to complete the new mortgage approval.
+Your spouse must agree to the buyout in order for you to payout what is outlined in the separation agreement.
+The documents that we will have to review are:

 - Signed separation agreement